IgniteUI/igniteui-docfx/kr/components/select.md

 - select an item from the drop-down list
 - press `ALT + UP/Down Arrow` keys
 - press any of `Enter`, `Space`, `Esc` or `Tab` keys
-- It is also possible to close the drop-down by left-clicking with the mouse on the drop-down button or if you lef-click outside of the drop-down list.
+- It is also possible to close the drop-down by left-clicking with the mouse on the drop-down button or if you left-click outside of the drop-down list (input blur).

 ### Keyboard Navigation
 `igx-select` has intuitive keyboard navigation that makes it easy to select items without having to touch the mouse.